empathic-ai/altimit/README.md

  </summary>

 ## Features

-Features include:

-• <b>Automatic Replication</b>: Describe the data you want replicated using basic attributes or a fluent API.
+<b>Automatic Replication</b>: Describe the data you want replicated using basic attributes or a fluent API.
 Altimit's replication system handles the rest.
 ```C#
 [AType]
 public class User